-->

 2. Launching PuTTYgen: To launch PuTTYgen, double-click the file that has been downloaded.

 3. Generating Key: The PuTTYgen window will show you options for key size and key type (RSA is the default).
 You can leave them, and if you're interested, look into the options.
-Once the "Generate" button is pressed, move the mouse randomly around the area that is blank.
+Once the "Generate" button is pressed, move the mouse randomly around the blank area.
 This randomness contributes to a stronger key.

 options for key size and type